 Ultrasound and CT Scan (Computed Tomography) are two of the most widely used medical imaging techniques.
 The techniques use different principles to generate an image for diagnostic purposes.

-edit How Ultrasounds and CT Scans Work
+How Ultrasounds and CT Scans Work

 Different medical imaging principles are applied for ultrasounds and CT scans.
 As a result, the process of scanning is also different.

-In an ultrasound, a sound wave is produced in short pulses at the desired frequency and focussed at the region of interest in the body.
+In an ultrasound, a sound wave is produced in short pulses at the desired frequency and focused at the region of interest in the body.
 These sound waves are partially reflected back from the body, received by a transducer and sent to the ultrasonic scanner, where they are processed and transformed into a digital image.
 The formation of the image depends on the time and the strength of the echo, and is displayed on the computer screen for analysis.

-edit CT Scan procedure
+CT Scan Procedure

 During a medical ultrasound, a probe is passed over the region of interest to send sound waves into the area.
 To minimize air bubbles between the probe and the skin, a jelly is applied to the region first.
 The patient is sometimes asked to change positions to get a better view of the target area.
 The images obtained measurements can be viewed or stored for use later.

-CT Scan costs range from $1200 to $3200 - they are usually more expensive than ultrasonography The cost of ultrasound depends on the area examined and usually ranges form $100 to $1000.
+CT Scan costs range from $1200 to $3200 - they are usually more expensive than ultrasonography.
+The cost of ultrasound depends on the area examined and usually ranges form $100 to $1000.
 The cost might vary in different countries.

-edit Applications of Ultrasound vs CT Scan
+Applications of Ultrasound vs CT Scan

-edit Advantages and Risks
+Advantages and Risks

 Ultrasound is less expensive and comparatively safer technique than CT scans.
 It has a variety of applications in the biomedical, industrial and other areas.